ChenZhongPu/data-structure-swufe/book/src/tree/bst.md

 ### A few notes on *comparable*
 In a BST, the keys should be *comparable*.
 The basic data types, such as `int`, `double`, and `String` are comparable.
 Then what about a `Dog` class?
 Can we say a dog is larger or smaller than another dog?
 Such comparison makes sense if and only if a `Dog` is comparable.

-In Java, it is enforced by the [Comparable](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Comparable.html) interface, and it can also combined with generics.
+In Java, it is enforced by the [Comparable](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Comparable.html) interface, and it can also be combined with generics.
 In addition, we can use its `compareTo()` method, instead of the comparison operators (e.g., >, <, ==) in the code.

 ```java
 class Node<Key extends Comparable<Key>> {